alistratov/bit-permutation/docs/classes/bit_permutation.md

 ```python
 get_inversion_count() -> int
 ```
-The inversion count is the number of pairs of elements that are out of order.
-A higher sum indicates a more complex permutation.
-The highest possible sum is `(length - 1) * (length - 2) / 2` and corresponds to the reverse permutation.
+Returns the inversion count, which is the number of pairs of elements that are out of order.
+A higher inversion count indicates a more complex permutation.
+The highest possible count is `(length - 1) * (length - 2) / 2`, corresponding to the reverse permutation.

 ### Transformations
 #### permute